How Frequently do I Need to Log my Nutrition For the Expenditure Algorithm and Weekly Coaching Updates?

 To summarize:

-1. You need to log your nutrition at least six days in every seven-day period to receive continuous expenditure updates, but logging every day is preferable.
+1. You need to log your nutrition at least four days in every seven-day period to receive continuous expenditure updates, but logging every day is preferable.

 2. If accurately logging every day feels like too much of a hassle, don’t be afraid to simply estimate from time to time.